clickworkorange/node-red-dashboard/nodes/ui_dialog.md

   hash input should allow flow/global var, or string plaintext should allow password

+how does "passcode" deal with multiple fields?

+i18n!
 helpfile!

 multiple form fields / drop downs etc?
-    this can be done with a custom template and e.g. `ng-repeat` Templating
+    this can be done with a custom template and e.g. `ng-repeat`

 Keypad
     what does alert+keypad do, send each press? might this be used to create a dialog control panel? or maybe this should be a separate dialog class?